 Population & Tourism Growth

-In the two decades since Hurricane Floyd (September 1999), Nassau County (particularly Fernandina Beach and Yulee), have grown a lot.
-Besides people moving here, there’s also been remarkable growth in Amelia Island tourism.
+In the two decades since Hurricane Floyd (September 1999), Fernandina Beach and the Yulee area have grown a lot.
+Besides people moving here, there’s also been remarkable visitor growth as Amelia Island was “discovered,” fueled by marketing dollars invested in promoting Amelia Island tourism via the Amelia Island TDC.
 Thus, evacuating Nassau County is a bigger task today than it was 21 years ago.
+And it’s going to get much bigger with the anticipated population growth explosion in this coming decade.
+Nassau County is projected to increase by 31,304 people during the 10-year time span from 2019 to 2029.
+This estimate is according to the TischlerBise Growth Study completed for Nassau County, FL (report dated June 2020).

 Nassau County Evacuation Zones